This page contains affiliate links. If you buy through these links, we may earn a commission at no extra cost to you. Learn more

 Frequently Asked Questions

-The Samsung Galaxy S24 Ultra significantly outperforms the Pixel 9 Pro in gaming, with the Snapdragon 8 Gen 3 delivering 20-30% better frame rates in demanding titles.
-The larger display and better cooling system also make extended gaming sessions more enjoyable on the S24 Ultra.
+The S24 Ultra destroys the Pixel in gaming.
+The Snapdragon 8 Gen 3 delivers 20-30% better frame rates in demanding games.
+Plus the bigger screen and better cooling make long gaming sessions way more comfortable.
+If you're a mobile gamer, this isn't even close—get the Samsung.